manosbatsis/scrudbeans/docs/modelmapping.md

 ### Documentation

-Annotating your models and their fields properly with [SpringDoc/OpenAPI]  will increase the quality of the generated Springfox/Swagger documentation.
+Annotating your classes properly per [SpringDoc](https://springdoc.github.io/springdoc-openapi-demos/)  will increase the quality of the generated documentation.

 ## Java Base Models